rossrobino/blog/src/content/domco.md

 ## Introducing domco

-domco is a minimal full-stack JavaScript framework that makes it easy to add API routes or server-side rendering to a Vite application. domco provides the following in addition to Vite.
+domco is a minimal full-stack JavaScript toolkit that makes it easy to add API routes or server-side rendering to a Vite application. domco provides the following in addition to Vite.

 - Automatic [entry point configuration](https://domco.robino.dev/tutorial#entry-points) for client and server builds.
 - Development and preview server configuration.